Skip to main content

 There is no ‘one-size-fits-all’ answer to this question, and it is very much a personal choice – some experts recommend three months’ expenditure, others up to a year’s worth.
-Plus any near-term capital expenses should certainly be retained in cash.
+In addition, any short-term commitments you are aware of – home improvements for example – should certainly be retained in cash.

 It is sensible for many people to keep a cash buffer, but since this will be at the mercy of inflation, some savers may opt to hold the bare minimum amount in cash to avoid incurring losses on the value of their money.

 Everyone aged 18 and over can invest £20,000 per annum into an ISA; those under 18 can invest £9,000 each year.
+For those aged between 18 and 40 you can also invest £4,000 of your annual ISA allowance into a Lifetime ISA, with the government adding a 25% bonus to your savings, up to a maximum of £1,000 per year.
+When you turn 50 you will not be able to pay into your Lifetime ISA or earn the 25% bonus (although you will still earn interest or investment returns).
 ISAs grow tax free, whether invested in cash or other asset classes like stocks and shares, and the long-term effects of this tax-free growth can be significant.

 5) Are you making the most of your income allowances?

-Often, we find people squander the opportunity to use a spouse or partner’s lower income tax rate, or even their Personal Savings Allowance (currently £1,000 for 2021/22), by holding investments or cash balances in the higher earner’s name.
-This could mean, for example, paying tax on interest at 45% when the spouse would pay just 20%, or even no tax at all.
+Often, we find people squander the opportunity to use a spouse or partner’s lower income tax rate, or even their Personal Savings Allowance (currently £1,000 for the 2023/24 tax year), by holding investments or cash balances in the higher earner’s name.
+This could mean, for example, paying tax on interest at your marginal income tax rate when the spouse would pay just 20%, or even no tax at all.
 There is no limit on the amount of money that can be transferred between spouses, so you might want to consider whether transferring holdings to or from your partner would benefit your family.

-Few savers will be untouched by inflation in the near future.
+Few savers will be untouched by inflation.
 But by asking yourself the questions above, you can mitigate the effect of inflation by making sure your money is working as hard as possible to earn inflation-beating returns.

 Speak to one of our experts